 One of the first things we learn in Excel is the magic of the $ symbol.
-It freezes the row or column, so when copying a formula, the cell reference does not change.
+It freezes the row or column, so the cell reference does not change when copying a formula.
+This is known as an absolute reference.
 With the introduction of Tables came a different (and more semantic) way to reference cells, called structured references.
 However, structured references don’t follow the same principles as the standard A1 style referencing system we usually use.
 As a result, the $ symbol approach won’t work.
-But don’t worry, by the end of this post, you will learn that it is possible to switch between relative and absolute references even when using a Table.
+But don’t worry; by the end of this post, you will know how to create an Excel Table absolute reference.

 When using structured references, whole columns are referenced with this syntax: